-10.A pre-condition survey will be carried out on all public roads and bridges that will be used in connection with the development to record the condition of the public roads in advance of construction commencing.
-A post-construction survey will also be carried out after the works are completed.
-The specification and timing of the surveys will be agreed with the local authority
+10. A pre-condition survey shall be carried out on all public roads and bridges that will be used in connection with the proposed development to record the condition of the public roads in advance of construction commencing.
+A post-construction survey shall also be carried out after the works are completed.
+The specification and timing of the surveys shall be agreed with the planning authority.